iredmail/docs/USAGE.md

 * Articles will be ordered automatically, if you want to specify the order, prepend a digit number and `-` in article files, script `convert.sh` will remove this prefix during converting Markdown source file to HTML file. e.g.
+* The first line in article file will be used as article title.
+Note: it must be the first line in file, not the first non-empty line.

 ```
 - chapter_name_x/